 Twists can be heaven for a bad back—if you don’t push too hard.
+Learn how to do these 9 spine stretches to ease pain in your back.

 For Elise Miller, a longtime Iyengar Yoga teacher who was diagnosed with scoliosis—abnormal lateral curvature of the spine—as a teen, twisting poses are pure bliss.
 “I love moving from gentle twists into deeper variations,” she says.
 “I think twists can be the most cleansing of all the poses.”
 She’s referring to master teacher B.K.S.
 Iyengar’s “squeeze and soak” theory: The action of twisting the spine squeezes the muscles, spinal disks, and abdominal organs.
 When you release, blood floods back into those areas, bringing nutrients and improving circulation.